ROBERT M. EDSEL

 The Monuments Men Foundation is a not-for-profit organization created to raise worldwide awareness about the service of the Monuments Men and Women and to honor them for their achievements.

-In 2007, at a White House ceremony, President George Bush awarded the Foundation the National Humanities Medal, highest honor in the United States for work in the humanities.
+In 2007, at a White House ceremony, President George Bush awarded the Foundation the National Humanities Medal, the highest honor in the United States for work in the humanities.

 In October 2015, after nine years of work, the Foundation fulfilled a major goal with the passage of a bill in Congress, quickly signed into law by President Barack Obama, awarding the Monuments Men and Women of all fourteen nations the Congressional Gold Medal, the highest civilian honor in the United States of America.
 Throughout the years, Robert found and interviewed 21 Monuments Men and Women.
-Only three of them are living today.
+Only one of them is living today.